Blogs | IDCC Health Services in Brooklyn

 How to Get Rid of Chills?

-• Get enough rest: Rest helps your body recover and conserve energy.
+• Get enough rest: Your body heals and restores balance while resting.

-• Take a warm sponge bath: This helps regulate your body temperature gently without shocking the system.
+• Take a warm sponge bath: Gentle warmth helps your body stabilize naturally.

 Common Medications